tower1ight/World/0.Sessions and Planning/C.04/C.04 Arc 3 - Into The Woods.md

 			- this map shows
 				- an entrance from rentas hold
 				- a highlighted path to the left that leads to a large chamber titled **Cavern**
-				- The cavern is abutted by two chambers
+				- The cavern is abutted by two chambers and has a highlighted path leaving
-					- one titled olivers stores **hands off
+					- one titled olivers stores **hands off**
 					- the other labeled **hidden door orange rock: focalist?
 Unknown function**
+						- within you find a number of wheel barrows
 				-

 	- You see a figure small figuure with rigid posture eet deko